onap/oom/docs/oom_quickstart_guide.rst

 Use the following to monitor your deployment and determine when ONAP is ready for use::

-  > kubectl get pods --all-namespaces -o=wide
+  > kubectl get pods -n onap -o=wide

 Undeploying onap can be done using the following command::